aarrien-42/Atom/README.md

     - [ ] Enable concatenation of conditions (ex.: (x < 100 && > 50))
     - [ ] Suport for multiple file compilation
     - [ ] Error management correctly shown and without any crashes
+- [x] Multiple file compilation
-- [ ] Generate the target code in assembly
+- [ ] Generate the target code in assembly:
+    - [ ] Code generator class
+    - [ ] Generate code for every node:
+        - [ ] Function nodes
+        - [ ] Conditional nodes
+        - [ ] Operation nodes
+        - [ ] Variable nodes
+        - [ ] Return node
+- [ ] Final executable:
+    - [ ] Compile the assembly code and generate a single executable
+    - [ ] Add a flag system for little settings as customizing executable name

 ## How to Contribute
 At this stage, the development is purely personal.